-The proof occupies 4 major exercises.
-I will endorse consortia of 4 people to do these as their second papers.
-Rules: Each of the four papers must have a (distinct) primary author who takes responsibility for writing that paper.
+The proof occupies 4 major exercises, the last of which is easy.
+I will endorse consortia of 3 people to do these as their second papers.
+Rules: Each of the three papers must have a (distinct) primary author who takes responsibility for writing that paper.
 Some joint work on the mathematical content is expected.
 Each paper should start with the label "Part of a joint project with [the other three names]."

-Definition: A Hilbert plane is semi-Euclidean if all Lam. (and Sac.) quads.
+Definition: A Hilbert plane is semi-Euclidean if all Lam. (and Sac.) quads. are rectangles.

-are rectangles.
 If the fourth Lam. angle is acute, we say the plane satisfies the acute angle hypothesis (and similarly for obtuse).